 More recently, there has been interest in joining transparent materials by utilizing the thermal accumulation mechanism.
-Tamaki et al. [6] first reported welding between two pieces of silica glass by femtosecond laser pulses without the insertion of an intermediate layer.
+Tamaki et al. [8] first reported welding between two pieces of silica glass by femtosecond laser pulses without the insertion of an intermediate layer.
 The mechanical properties of the weld and treated bulk samples were then characterized by various methods.
-Tamaki et al. [7] conducted tensile tests to determine the joint strength; however, the testing procedure was not precise because of inability to continuously increase the applied load.
-Another early attempt to characterize mechanical properties of femtosecond laser-irradiated glass was done by Miyamoto et al. [8].
-They performed threepoint bending test, and showed that the mechanical strength of the laser-melt zone was higher than that of base material; however, the sample had to be polished to unveil the laser induced feature at the bottom surface in order to experience the maximum tensile stress.
-Borrelli et al. [9] used a double torsion test to measure fracture toughness and investigate the strengthening effect and revealed that the fracture toughness is increased within the laser-treated area.
-Bellouard et al. [10] performed nanoindentation tests on treated regions of fused silica and showed an increase in Young modulus within the laser irradiated zones.
-However, these measurements were not spatially resolved and not very conclusive.
+Tamaki et al. [9] conducted tensile tests to determine the joint strength; however, the testing procedure was not precise because of inability to continuously increase the applied load.
+Another early attempt to characterize mechanical properties of femtosecond laser-irradiated glass was done by Miyamoto et al. [10].
+They performed three-point bending test and showed that the mechanical strength of the laser-melt zone was higher than that of base material; however, the sample had to be polished to unveil the laser induced feature at the bottom surface in order to experience the maximum tensile stress.
+Borrelli et al. [11] used a double torsion test to measure fracture toughness and investigate the strengthening effect, and revealed that the fracture toughness is increased within the laser-treated area.
+Bellouard et al. [12] performed nanoindentation tests on treated regions of fused silica and showed an increase in Young modulus within the laser-irradiated zones.
+However, these measurements were not spatially resolved and were not constrained to within the treated regions.